 How Herbicides are Classified

 Herbicides can be classified a variety of ways.
-Some common ways that they are classified include their mode of action, the site of action, the time of application,
+Some common ways that they are classified include their mode of action, the site of action and the time of application.

 Herbicide Classifications by Mode of Action